bestander/ifttt-pi-pico-w-relay/README.md

 2. Ensure at least one configured network is within range
 3. Ensure the relay is properly connected to the configured GPIO pin
 4. Verify the `active_high` setting matches your relay module's requirements
-5. Check the serial output for error messages and connection attempts
+5. Check the serial output for error messages, connection attempts, and cooldown status